StevenHo1394/Transaction_Validation/README.md

 Run "npm server.js".

 Open browser and visit http://localhost:8080/form.
-Of course, you can open the browser on another machine, just change the "localhost" to your desired ip.
+Of course, you can open the browser on another machine, just change the "localhost" to your server's ip.